JvanKatwijk/qt-dab/README.md

 of the currently selected service.
  * dlText, to schedule starting or stopping recording the dynamic label text.

-Note that selecting a ddifferent audio service will automatically stop dumping the audiodump and the framedump activity.
+Note that selecting a different audio service will automatically stop dumping the audiodump and the framedump activity, the recording of the dynamic label text
+- if selected - is not affacted.

 ![scheduler](/scheduler.png?raw=true)